The Kibble Conundrum (or Kibble Caution!)

 The shocking reality is that the single most effective way to prevent the build-up of doggy dental plaque and tartar is…activities that simulate brushing!
 I’m not sure about you, but the concept of getting a doggy toothbrush out and going ‘open wide’ sounds about as appealing as rubbing sand paper on my forehead.
 That might be just me though!

-A far better alternative to ‘dental kibble’ is giving your dog raw, meaty bones, like Lamb Necks...or Duck Necks for smaller dogs.
+A far better alternative to ‘dental kibble’ is giving your dog raw, meaty bones, like Brisket bones...or Duck Necks for smaller dogs.
 Chewing on these simulates a natural brushing or flossing effect.
 The cartilage and soft tissue still attached works on those hard to reach places as they chew, it helps build confidence and they love it as a treat.

 IMPORTANT!!
 Supplementing a kibble diet with raw, meaty bones?